phpMyDomo/phpMyDomo/www/inc/doc/INSTALL.md

 `nano /etc/apache2/sites-available/default`

+### 5) Move the ww directoty to the WebServer root

-### 5) move the content of your phpMyDomo-phpMyDomo-XXXX/www/ directory to the directory where you have configured Apache to serve files from
+You have to move the content of your *phpMyDomo-phpMyDomo-XXXX/www/* directory to the directory where you have configured Apache to serve files from:

 _Ie on debian, if you're using the default webserver location in /var/www/, do:_
 `mv -f /home/USERNAME/phpMyDomo-phpMyDomo-XXXX/www/* /var/www/`